Making banking accessible to migrant workersStory

 Community Champions from the Gram Vikas ‘Safe and Dignified Migration of the Rural Poor’, help migrant workers and their families start bank accounts.
 This will help raise household savings, make money transfer and access easy, and increase their financial security in the long term.

 Ramesh Naik, a Community Champion discusses on opening saving bank accounts and encourages the migrant worker dependent families to save in village Bendajhola, Gopalpur Gram Panchayat.

 Photograph by Pinyas Gamango

-More than half of the migrant workers from Kalahandi district who work outside the state have an average monthly income of ₹9,000.
-The push towards opening bank accounts and promoting cashless transactions is to encourage them to save and not spend the entire amount.
+More than half of the migrant workers from the Kalahandi district who work outside the state earn more than ₹9,000 per month.
+Opening bank accounts and promoting cashless transactions will encourage them to save more for the future.

 Puran Majhi, a Community Champion reaching out to migrant dependent families and encouraging them to open savings bank accounts in village Chirika, Adri Gram Panchayat.